Juviro/mythic-commander/clash/next.md

   - no stored game state in backend
   - reloading resets the game (destroy game state on socket disconnect)

-- don't animate card move on battlefield when done by yourself
+* display which players are connected
+  * display connect / disconnect messages

+- prevent interacting with own lib when someone is peeking it (self or opponent)

 # Optimizations

 * prevent re-render of interface components when menu changes, e.g. when changing life
+* use transform to set card position on battlefield

 # Backlog Bugs